• Home /

 This article provides information about The Low-Income First-Time Homebuyers (LIFT) Act, a proposed bill that has not yet been passed into law.
 Please note that details are subject to change as the legislative process continues.

-1. The Low-Income First-Time Homebuyers Act of 2023
+1. The Low-Income First-Time Homebuyers Act

-2. The LIFT Homebuyers Act of 2023
+2. The LIFT Homebuyers Act

 What is the LIFT Act?

-It’s not a cash grant program like the $25,000 Downpayment Toward Equity bill, nor a tax credit like the $15,000 DASH Act or the First-Time Home Buyer Tax Credit.
+It’s not a cash grant program like the $25,000 Downpayment Toward Equity bill, nor is a tax credit like the $15,000 DASH Act or the First-Time Home Buyer Tax Credit.

-The LIFT Act is the first congressional program that would accelerate mortgage payoffs.
-It changes the amount of principal and interest in each mortgage payment so homeowners get free-and-clear faster.
-LIFT Act mortgages generate wealth at twice the rate of a typical mortgage loan.
+The LIFT Act is a mortgage loan; the first congressional program that would accelerate mortgage payoffs for eligible participants.
+The bill changes the balance of principal and interest in each monthly mortgage payment so homeowners get to free-and-clear faster.

 Check your eligibility and begin your application now.